rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 To the degree Bitcoin is true, it will feel redemptive, as all truth does.

+### Bitcoin is insufficient

-Consider for a moment just how damaging is the effects of fiat -- from the bad diets to the ugly art -- the effects are everywhere.
+Consider for a moment just how damaging are the effects of fiat -- from the unhealthy diets to the ugly art -- the effects are everywhere.
-Perhaps the worst effect of all is the antihumanism of fiat-funded environmentalists believing we shouldn't have children, that we're polluting
+Perhaps the worst effect is the antihumanism of fiat-funded environmentalists believing we shouldn't have children, that we're polluting